 What is the optimal time to sow?

-In the Dominican climate, it's best between March and June or between September and October.
-Optimal soil temperature: 22-30 °C. Bermuda germinates quickly (5-10 days) under these conditions.
-Below 18 °C, germination is slow or nonexistent.
-Above 35 °C, watering must be very frequent to prevent dehydration.
+In the Dominican climate, best between March and June or between September and October.
+Optimal soil temperature: 22-30 °C. Bermuda germinates quickly (5-10 days) in these conditions.
+Below 18 °C germination is slow or nil.
+Above 35 °C watering must be very frequent to prevent dehydration.

-Common causes: nitrogen deficiency (fertilize), overwatering with waterlogging (space out watering and improve drainage), trampling in areas with soft soil (use a lawn paving slab in high-traffic areas) or poor quality irrigation water.
+Common causes: nitrogen deficiency (fertilize), excessive watering with waterlogging (space waterings and improve drainage), foot traffic in areas with soft soil (use a lawn paver in high-traffic areas), or watering with poor-quality water.
 If it yellows only in specific areas and the water adds salinity, consider switching to Paspalum.

-How long does it take to cover the entire ground?
+How long does it take to cover the whole ground?

-With correct dosage and proper maintenance: germination in 5-10 days, visible lawn in 3 weeks, acceptable coverage in 60 days, dense established lawn in 90-120 days.
-Bermuda is aggressive, spreading by stolons and rhizomes: the few bald spots that remain after the first germination will close on their own in 2-3 months with regular watering and mowing.
+With the correct dose and proper maintenance: germination at 5-10 days, visible lawn in 3 weeks, acceptable coverage at 60 days, dense established lawn at 90-120 days.
+Bermuda is aggressive, spreading by stolons and rhizomes: the few bare patches that remain after the first germination close on their own in 2-3 months with regular watering and mowing.